Anagennisi Giannitsa F.C.: The course of Anagennisi

 They started playing in the local league of Central Macedonia and made their first appearance in the second national division in the 1964–65 season, winning the 1st place in the 4th group, which is the highest ranking in their history so far.
 They did not manage to get the promotion to the first national division, as in the final phase they finished in the third place among the winning teams of each group.

 In 1974, after 10 years of presence in the second division, Anagennisi were relegated to the local leagues, to return to the second division in 1978, where they remained until 1983, when they experienced relegation again, despite the fact that two years earlier (1981) they had finished second.
 They competed for 4 years in the third division, but their decline continued, as in 1988 and 1989 they were in the fourth division.
 In the 1988–89 season, Anagennisi won their first domestic title, the Greek Amateur Cup.

 In 1989–90 they returned to the third national division, won the championship in the Northern group under coach Georgios Firos, to follow another four years of presence in the second division, until 1993–94, when they were relegated to the third division.
 From 1997, a new downward trend followed as for the following decade the team found itself moving between the 4th national and local championships of EPS Pella.

 They returned to the third division in 2007, where they finished 8th in the standings.
-In 2011-12 and 2012-13 they competed again in the second division (Football League), where they had an admirable course.
+In 2011-12 and 2012-13 they competed again in the second division (Football League).
 Anagennisi Giannitsa came 2nd in the second division twice, in the 1964–65 season and in the 1980–81 season.
-The team has emerged as the champion of the third division once and the fourth division twice, while they won the Greek amateur cup in the 1989–90 season with Foiros as coach and Iosifidis as their president.
+The team emerged as the champion of the third division once and the fourth division twice, and they won the Greek amateur cup in the 1989–90 season with Foiros as coach and Iosifidis as their president.

 Anagennisi are among the top 30 teams in points collection in the second division and also in the first 30 teams in the third division, despite being away from these division for years.

 In the institution of the Greek Cup, Anagennisi Giannitsa do not have to demonstrate any particular success, as they has never progressed at least to the quarter-final phase of any competition.

 In April 2022, after a very bad run, the team were relegated to the local A1 division of Pella.
 Characteristic of the very bad course of the team, were the only 7 points they collected in the 2nd round of the championship, with a total collection of 22 points.